JosephPB/josephpb.github.io/topics/topic_5.md

 	    <img src="../../data/sentiment/topic_5_woman_bar_chart.svg">
     </div>
 </div>

+**2015:**

+>The current situation in the Middle East, a region torn by protracted conflicts and sectarian violence, is of particular concern, as thousands of innocent people, including women and children, are being killed.
+We call on the countries of the region and the conflicting parties to start direct negotiations under the aegis of the United Nations, in order to reach a political solution to the problem.

 Additionlly, this is concept of refering to women primarily as victims is reinforced by the strong negative sentiments when speaking about women during the Lebanon War.
 The overall paragraph sentiment is lower just prior to this period, and then generally neutral during it, however, paragraphs mentioning women are far from neural in sentiment.